jacobmorrier/fast-er/docs/source/architecture.rst

 Package Architecture
 ====================

-The package includes classes designed to function as modules in probabilistic record linkage and deduplication pipelines, adaptable to the user's needs and requirements.
+The package includes classes designed to be used as modules in probabilistic record linkage and deduplication pipelines, adaptable to the user's needs and requirements.
 Each class demands user-provided inputs and produces relevant outputs, some of which must be passed to other classes for further processing.

 Below are two figures illustrating standard record linkage and deduplication pipelines, respectively.